Nathanpmyoung/nathanpmyoung.github.io/pages/Immigration.md

 - The utilitarian position vs the "benefit my country" position
+	- What is the net cost of immigrants, high skilled immigrants, immigrant families, refugees -
 - How beneficial is immigration in terms of [[GDP]]?
 	- [[Open Borders]] [[Bryan Caplan]]
 	- [[Hive Mind]] [[Garrett Jones]]